yoshi3689/discourse-announcement-section/README.md

-#
+# discourse-announcement-section

-discourse-announcement-section
+## functionality

-This component is designed to present a customer's recent announcements below the search banner
+1; edit contents for the announcement in the component setting 2; transition from one announcement item to another on arrow click or dot click